Genieliu/audit/README.md

 # audit
 An Audit System

-This project use the Yii Framework to build to audit system for Autos.
+This project use the Yii Framework to build an Audit System which is used by the Auto Manufacture.